MrChickenNuggetBM/AutoObfuscator/README.md

 The watcher is, by default, set to watch for changes in all files (or technically files within 99 nested layers) within the `path/to/server/directory` directory.
 The user should change this to their server directory if they wish for this default behaviour.

-If the user wants to change this default behaviour to, for example, watch for changes to ***particular*** files or directories within their server, they should consult [3] and change the following lines of code accordingly:
+If the user wants to change this default behaviour to, for example, watch for changes to ***particular*** files or directories within their server, they should consult [3] and change the following lines of code accordingly (index.js):

 ```
 // Watch all JS and CSS files on the server